Golden Milk Recipe (Turmeric Milk)

 You can take 1 tsp of the paste daily, either on its own or mixed with raw honey or a bit of maple syrup or it can be used in curries, sauces, dressings or even smoothies.
 It can also be used to make golden milk in the recipe below.
 Simply replace the turmeric, black pepper and coconut oil with up to 1 tsp of the turmeric paste.

-Should I use turmeric Root or turmeric Powder?
+Should I use fresh turmeric or ground turmeric for golden milk?

 I almost always use turmeric powder to make golden milk.
 It may not be quite as potent as fresh turmeric root but it’s more practical and easier to find.